nakal/ArcanistFreeBSDPortsLinter/README.md

 Bugs may may appear when someone tries to integrate it into the [FreeBSD Ports repository in Diffusion](https://reviews.freebsd.org/diffusion/P/).

-The linter itself would work more nicely when portlint would have a more machine-readable output.
+The linter itself would work more nicely when portlint had a more machine-readable output.